josemasg/PotterGame/README.md

 # PotterGame
 Just for educational purposes.

-(video inside the game was bigger than Max permitted, it wasn`t uploaded) Download PoterGame.app to execute the game in MacOSX Download files/PotterGame.sb2 to open it with Scratch2
+Download PoterGame.app to execute the game in MacOSX with Flash player archives 10.3.183.90 or earlier.

+Download files/PotterGame.sb2 to open it with Scratch2.

 Jose Manuel Sanchez, 2018